Why Avoid Fluoride in Toothpaste? (4 Risks & Safe Alternatives!)

 can work effectively to help maintain healthy teeth and gums, prevent tooth sensitivity, and aid pain from tooth decay.

-Potential Risks of Fluoride Toothpaste
+Risks and Systemic Effects of Fluoride Toothpaste

 Skeletal Fluorosis